Please check out these Frequently Asked Questions about Buckhead Church.

 Who is the pastor of Buckhead Church?

 Andy Stanley is the founder and senior pastor of North Point Ministries, which has six churches in the Atlanta area: Browns Bridge Church, Buckhead Church, Decatur City Church, Gwinnett Church, North Point Community Church, and Woodstock City Church.
-Billy Phenix is the lead pastor and leads the staff of Buckhead Church (BC) in its day-to-day operations and in discerning the ministry needs of those who attend BC and those who live in the community.
+Andy Stanley is the lead pastor and leads the staff of Buckhead Church (BC) in its day-to-day operations and in discerning the ministry needs of those who attend BC and those who live in the community.

 Why doesn't Buckhead Church have Sunday School?